 Overview of Maine Mortgages

 In recent years, Maine mortgage rates have stuck close to the national average.
-Maine counties' conforming loan limits remain standard while the FHA limits show more variation.
+Maine counties' conforming loan limits remain standard, while the corresponding FHA limits feature a bit of variation.
 Find out what you can expect for a monthly mortgage payment if you buy in Maine with our mortgage calculator.